You are not currently viewing the most recent Realscreen Summit. Go to Realscreen Summit 2022.

 Nancy is also responsible for launching the public affairs initiative GIVE A LITTLE TLC and taking it to the next level.
 She initiated its first-ever “Give A Little Awards” to highlight the fight against bullying in partnership with Redbook Magazine and Pacers National Bullying Prevention Center.
 In addition, in 2016 while working with TLC, Nancy helped launch the “I AM” campaign which championed empowerment and celebrating peoples’ differences.
 She helped the network focus on launching shows that celebrated people’s differences in a positive way, and people wanted to tune in.
 She has now brought her unique vision to Discovery Channel, Science Channel and Animal

-Speaking at: A Deep Dive Into Discovery+
+Speaking on: A Deep Dive Into Discovery+